-After 11 years, the hit sitcom Will & Grace is making a comeback, or should we say, a return this fall on NBC.
+After 11 years, the hit sitcom Will & Grace is making a comeback, or should we say, a return, September 28 at 9 PM/ET on NBC.

 Reuniting original cast members Debra Messing, Eric McCormack, Sean Hayes, and Megan Mullally, the 12-episode event has been priming fans with a series of online viral teasers loaded with vodka-tinged barbs, showtune references, and all around fabulousness from the show’s comedic foursome.

 A hint of a primetime return for Will & Grace came last fall, at the height of the 2016 presidential election, when Will, Grace, Jack, and Karen seemingly picked up where they left off in a 10-minute sketch that popped up online.
 It immediately went viral.

 As Will and Grace tried to sway Jack and Karen to vote for Hillary Clinton instead of Donald Trump, it felt as though no time had passed since fans raised a martini to their final episode in 2006.

 Even the set felt untouched, though it had traveled across the country and back again.

 In 2008, Will & Grace co-creator and executive producer Max Mutchnick donated the show’s set (Will’s apartment) to his alma mater Emerson College, where it resided on display in Boston until 2013.
 It then made its way back to Los Angeles in 2014, when Emerson opened its Los Angeles satellite center—literally setting the stage for the reunion.